flask-extensions/Flask-GoogleMaps/README.md

 ## How it works

 Flask-GoogleMaps includes some global functions and template filters in your Jinja environment, also it allows you to use the Map in views if needed.

-### registering
+### Registering

 in your app

 ```python

 from flask import Flask

 from flask_googlemaps import GoogleMaps

 app = Flask(__name__)